-On July 25, 2017, the Pennsylvania Environmental Hearing Board ("EHB") issued an order to SPLP to cease HDD activities in Pennsylvania.
-On August 1st the EHB lifted the order as to two drill locations.
+On July 25, 2017, the Pennsylvania Environmental Hearing Board ("EHB") issued an order to SPLP to cease HDD activities in Pennsylvania related to the Mariner East 2 project.
+On August 1, 2017 the EHB lifted the order as to two drill locations.
 On August 3, 2017, the EHB lifted the order as to 14 additional locations.
 The EHB issued the order in response to a complaint filed by environmental groups against SPLP and the Pennsylvania Department of Environmental Protection ("PADEP").
 The EHB Judge encouraged the parties to pursue a settlement with respect to the remaining HDD locations and facilitated a settlement meeting.
 On August 7, 2017 a final settlement was reached.
 A stipulated order has been submitted to the EHB Judge with respect to the settlement.
 The settlement agreement requires that SPLP reevaluate the design parameters of approximately 26 drills on the Mariner East 2 project and approximately 43 drills on the Mariner East 2X project.
 The settlement agreement also provides a defined framework for approval by PADEP for these drills to proceed after reevaluation.
 Additionally, the settlement agreement requires modifications to several of the HDD plans that are part of the PADEP permits.
 Those modifications have been completed and agreed to by the parties and the reevaluation of the drills has been initiated by the company.

-In addition, on June 27, 2017 and July 25, 2017, the PADEP entered into a Consent Order and Agreement with Sunoco Pipeline regarding inadvertent returns of drilling fluids at three HDD locations in Pennsylvania that affected waters of the State.
+In addition, on June 27, 2017 and July 25, 2017, the PADEP entered into a Consent Order and Agreement with SPLP regarding inadvertent returns of drilling fluids at three HDD locations in Pennsylvania related to the Mariner East 2 project.
 Those agreements require SPLP to cease HDD activities at those three locations until PADEP reauthorizes such activities and to submit a corrective action plan for agency review and approval.
-The company is working to fulfill the requirements of those agreements and has been authorized by PADEP to resume drilling at one of the three locations.
+SPLP is working to fulfill the requirements of those agreements and has been authorized by PADEP to resume drilling at one of the three locations.

-No amounts have been recorded in our June 30, 2017 or December 31, 2016 consolidated balance sheets for contingencies and current litigation, other than amounts disclosed herein.
+No amounts have been recorded in our September 30, 2017 or December 31, 2016 consolidated balance sheets for contingencies and current litigation, other than amounts disclosed herein.